 It turns out a significant proportion were hash cafes and Mustafa has just used my $5 to buy a big nail of hashish.
 We sit in the cafe for about two hours progressively smoking the entire amount via a water pipe as the proprietor brings us charcoal to heat the hash.
-Now anyone smart, knowing that these guys probably smoke hash for breakfast, lunch and dinner and I have only consume drugs once every blue moon, would probably have made off after half an hour in a reasonable ambulatory state.
+Now anyone smart, knowing that these guys probably smoke hash for breakfast, lunch and dinner and I generally had only consumed drugs once every blue moon, would probably have made off, after half an hour, in a reasonable ambulatory state.
 But no. Yours truly waits until it is late, dark and he is totally shitfaced.

 At this point, several kilometres from my hotel, in one of the seedier parts of Cairo, with no taxis or other transport visible, I lurch off into the night trying to head in what I think is the correct direction.
 I have no idea where I am going.
 The streets are dark and unpaved.

 This is normally the point in the story in which the Idiot Traveller ends up in the gutter, robbed and mugged, at best, or dead at worst.
 Fortunately, I am still alive to tell the tale; an hour and four kilometres later I turn the corner and see my hotel.
 It is the closest thing to a Damascene miracle since Christ was a boy.
 Except in this case, in Cairo.